peter-wangxu/persist-queue/README.rst

 Benchmark
 ---------

-Here are the results for writing/reading **1000** items to the disk comparing the sqlite3 and file queue.
+Here are the time spent(in seconds) for writing/reading **1000** items to the disk comparing the sqlite3 and file queue.

 - Windows
     - OS: Windows 10